Want to pick up a retro France shirt? Read on…

 1978 Home Shirt

-This iconic football shirt was worn by the French national team when they competed during the 1978 World Cup in Argentina.
+This retro France shirt was worn by the French national team when they competed during the 1978 World Cup in Argentina.
 Part of that team was attacking midfielder Michel Platini, defensive midfielder Henri Michel, center-forward Bernard Lacombe, midfielder Jean-Marc Guillou, and centre-back Marius Tresor.
 Michel Hidalgo coached the squad.

 The French were one of 16 teams to qualify for the World Cup.
 However, they ended up playing only three games during that campaign.
 But more surprisingly, they ended up using this football shirt in just two of those three games.
 Coming into the game, both France and Hungary brought their white kits which resulted in a delayed kickoff.